Reflecting on challenges of a recent PCI-DSS project for a client and the key learning points for an effective implementation

 The team worked hard to optimize the scope by confirming the other flows and observing live transactions take place.

 At the end of a 2 day onsite scoping assessment, we concluded that this client was eligible for a much reduced – only around 80 questions – assessment and then by filtering further, we pared down their compliance questions to only 40 reducing the scale of this compliance project by more than 85%.

 The takeaway here, from our experience would be:

-- Nothing beats onsite and live walkthrough of actual processes.
-Our other mistake in this engagement was to delay the onsite due to the client pushback on documentation.
-If the documentation scope is not agreed on, the key takeaway here is to take time out and go to the actual site to see the process.
-A different set of eyeballs might be able to unlock the project obstacle – and in our case, it was essential to have the onsite scoping exercise.
+- Nothing beats being onsite and to undertake live walkthroughs of the actual processes.
+In this case, the earlier the better, so the assignment can be properly scoped.
+A different set of eyes might be able to unlock the project obstacle – and in our case, it was essential to have the onsite scoping exercise.

 Finally, because of these findings, the compliance is now ongoing and finally we are seeing the light at the end of the tunnel.